JamesSkemp/words/content/post/directories-to-parameters-with-iis-6-and-wildcard-redirection.md

 +++
-title = "Directories to parameters with IIS 6 and wildcard redirection" summary = "This could be old news, and since I'm talking about IIS 6, I know it is.
+title = "Directories to parameters with IIS 6 and wildcard redirection" description = "This could be old news, and since I'm talking about IIS 6, I know it is.
 But, I just discovered the other day how to pass parameters to a file using IIS 6, a virtual directory, and a URL that contains directories below the virtual directory. [slnet0514:3219a695-d0e2-4fcb-9f78-9cea8220350a]" draft = false comments = true date = "2008-05-29T22:45:00-05:00"